 - A ductless range hood will not cool down your kitchen; only a ducted hood will.

 - The air outside should be cooler than inside to cool down the kitchen.

 - Don’t leave your hood fan on for more than 2 hours at a time.

-So, is your kitchen well protected against backdrafting?
-And did we cover everything you wanted to know?
+So, are you having backdrafting issues?
+And did I cover everything you wanted to know?
+And what do you think of my list?
 Let me know in the comments section below (I read and reply to every comment).
-If you found this article helpful, check out my full blog for more tips and tricks for your kitchen.
-Thanks for reading, and stay safe.
+If you found this article helpful, check out my full blog for more tips and tricks on range hoods.
+Thanks for reading, and be safe.